bullvinkle/Leflet.Vincenty/README.md

 Leflet.Vincenty
 ===============

-Plugin for Leaflet to calculation of distance between points using Vincenty's formula.
+Plugin for Leaflet to calculate the distance between points.
+Vincenty's formula used.